cawasser/vanilla/docs/adding-new-chart-types.md

 3. `(defn conversion [ chart-config data options])` (optional)

 > Note: `(plot-options ...)` and `(conversion ...)` can actually be named _anything_ you like as they
-> are atachd to the registration as parameter, much like callbacks.
+> are attached to the registration as parameter, much like callbacks.

 ### register-type